kanishka-linux/kawaii-player/README.md

 ### Thumbnail Mode:

-'=' (Remember '+' key) : increase size of Thumbnails
+* '=' (Remember '+' key) : increase size of Thumbnails

-'-' : decrease size of Thumbnails
+* '-' : decrease size of Thumbnails

 ### Summary Text Browser

-Ctrl+A : to select and save save edited summary.
+* Ctrl+A : to select and save save edited summary.

-### Thumbnail mode occupies pretty good memory.
-If you want to get out of thumbnail mode and free up the memory then click 'close' button which is available in the mode.

-### Apart from shortcuts:

-Users can explore Right click menu of both Playlist Column and Title List Column for getting TVDB, Last.fm profiles for their collection either manually or automatically.
-If users are getting some problem while setting profiles from TVDB or Last.fm , or having problems accessing addons,then empty the cache directory '~/.config/kawaii-player/tmp', This option is available with right click menu of Title List and Playlist column.

 ### Other Things for convenience: